SantiagoRomanoOddone/ResidencyMatchOptimizer/README.md

 # ResidencyMatchOptimizer Project

-In this initial proof-of-concept phase, several technology companies are invited to propose solutions that add high value to this matching problem.
-Solutions demonstrating strong optimization in terms of overall satisfaction will gain a competitive edge if the project moves forward.
-DM Analytics, our consulting firm, is participating with an innovative, linear programming-based approach called ResidencyMatchOptimizer.
-This tool aims to find an optimal match between residents and hospitals by maximizing a comprehensive satisfaction metric across all participants.
+ResidencyMatchOptimizer is a tool that leverages linear programming to optimize medical residency placement.
+It uses an optimization model that considers both residency program preferences and applicant rankings to determine the most efficient match between residents and hospitals **by maximizing a comprehensive satisfaction metric across all participants**.

 The problem in detail involves assigning `n` residents to `m` hospitals.
 Here’s the simplified approach for this proof of concept: